PaulBlanche/frugal/docs/data/introduction.md

 By default, frugal produces static web page.
 You provide the data fetching logic, you describe the page with your UI framework of choice that can output static html and frugal outputs a folder ready to be served by a web server like NGINX.

-Frugal also comes with an optionnal server able to serve this content if needed (for plateforms like [Deno Deploy](https://deno.com/deploy)).
+Frugal also comes with an optional server able to serve this content if needed (for platforms like [Deno Deploy](https://deno.com/deploy)).

 If you use frugal server, you can trigger static page refresh via webhook.
 If the underlying data for a page changes, you can ask the server to rebuild only this page.
 The new page will be added to the static cache, and served like any other static page.